ipums/ipums.github.io/_posts/2020/2020-01-02-more-better-python.markdown

 [bpython](https://bpython-interpreter.org/) uses the curses library (which means no native Windows support) to do its magic, and as a result can provide a lot more interactivity than iPython can from a console.
 Give it a shot, my guess is you'll use it once or twice and it will win you over like it did me.

 ## 10. Attend PyCon
+Maybe this should have been the first one in the list...PyCon is a GREAT way to get in touch with what's going on in the general Python community, and gets credit for a lot of the items listed above.
+For example, last year I both attended [a talk on Black by its author](https://youtu.be/esZLCuWs_2Y) and spoke on the conference room floor with Microsoft people about [Visual Studio Code](https://code.visualstudio.com/insiders/) and its new support for [remote ssh](https://code.visualstudio.com/docs/remote/ssh) and [Python](https://code.visualstudio.com/docs/python/python-tutorial).
+The conference is exceptionally well attended and organized and has something to offer across many perspectives and skill levels.

+If you can't make it, browse through some of the talks from [PyCon 2019](https://www.youtube.com/results?search_query=pycon%202019), there's some great ones in there.

 > Written with [StackEdit](https://stackedit.io/).